Join us for Family and Alumni/ae Weekend 2023!

 Politics Roundtable with the Bard Debate Union

-Join current members of the Bard Debate Union Noel Crenshaw '25 and Annaliese Simons ‘26 for a roundtable discussion on current affairs, the state of debate in society, and how young people can find their voices in the contemporary political landscape.
-This panel will be moderated by Assistant Director of the Bard Debate Union Clarence Brontë '18.
+Join members of the Bard Debate Union for a roundtable discussion on current affairs, the state of debate in society, and how young people can find their voices in the contemporary political landscape.
 This event will also be livestreamed.

 Olin Hall, Franklin W. Olin Humanities Building

-The Raptors men’s soccer team plays its last home game of the regular season against Skidmore in a Liberty League contest.
-The team’s seniors will be honored at ~1:45 pm, with kickoff set for 2 pm.
-All Bardians from every era are invited to come back to cheer on the Raptors, meet the players after the game, and enjoy refreshments at the alumni/ae tailgate tent.
+The Raptors men’s soccer team plays its last home game of the regular season against Hobart in a Liberty League contest.
+The team’s seniors will be honored at 1:45 pm, with the kickoff set for 2 pm.
 This event will be livestreamed.

 Meditation Walk at Montgomery Place